-Most of the 10 tips on how to grill we mention here go for all types of grills.
+How to grill – the 10 tips on how to grill I mention here go for all types of grills.

-You have to decide if you have an electric grill, gas grill or charcoal grill what tips you can use the best, but most of these 10 grilling tips can be applied to any kind of grill.
+For electric grill, gas grill, or charcoal grills.
+What tips you can use the best, but most of these 10 grilling tips can be applied to any kind of grill.

 Clean your grill before or after using it.

 Nothing is more frustrating than having done all your preparations and then finding out that you forgot to clean the grill the last time you used it.
 Make sure to do this right after using it while the grill is still hot.

 This makes it a lot easier.
 If you cannot do it at that time, make sure to heat it up and clean it before you use it.
 A hot grill is easier to clean if you use a quality grill brush.

 Prepare everything you need to grill

 Ever been in a situation where you were ready to put your meat on the grill and forgot something.